scalar-labs/scalar-terraform/examples/aws/README.md

 * Ansible 2.8
 * AWS CLI
 * ssh-agent with private key
-* An S3 bucket to store Cassandra backups with Cassy
+* An S3 bucket URI to store Cassandra backups with Cassy

 ## What is created
 * An AWS VPC with a NAT gateway